moonbench/simple-godot-train/README.md

 This also includes a few demo train track sample scenes and a chase camera.

 ## Running the demo project
-Open the game in Godot and press Play.
+Open the project in the Godot (3.5) editor and press Play.

 ## Using this in your own projects
-The code responsible for the trains and tracks exists within the `/Scenes` and `/Scripts` folders.
+The code responsible for the trains and tracks exists in the `/Scenes` and `/Scripts` folders.

-Examples of how the train and track code can be used exist within the `/Demo` folder.
+Example implementations showing how the train and track code can be used exist within the `/Demo` folder.